AbubakarWebDev/webapplications/README.md

 |[Online Collage GPA Calculator](https://abubakarwebdev.github.io/webapplications/online-gpa-calculator/gpa-calculator.html)                                                    | A Simple Javascript Application that Calculate Your University, Collage GPA According to the given criteria.                                                                    |

 ## Our All Created Responsive Websites Link
-> There Are Many Website That I Created.
+> There Are Many [Websites](https://abubakarwebdev.github.io/webapplications/#websites) That I Created.
 This is a Big List and I create many websites for my clients and many ther website for my personal use and for my hobby.
 Web Development is not my work.
-It is my passion and If You want see my create web applications so you easily see my all [web applications](https://abubakarwebdev.github.io/webapplications/#webapps).
+It is my passion and If You want see my create web applications so you easily see my all Web Application.
 I created This Websites With Pure HTML CSS & JS and Many Other Websites that I created is made with New Technology Like SaaS Bootstrap 5 Jquery PHP MySql and Much More.
 All The Websites Link is Given Below

 |Websites                                                                                             |Description                                                              |
 |-----------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------|